kubemq-io/kubemq-CSharp/README.md

 - Metadata
 - Body
 - EventID - set internally
-- Store - Boolean , set if the event should be send to store.
+- Store - Boolean, set if the event should be sent to store.
 - ClientID

 ### The 'EventsStoreType' object:
-To receive events from persistence the subscriber need to assign one of seven EventsStoreType and the value for EventsStoreTypeValue.
+To receive events from persistence, the subscriber need to assign one of seven EventsStoreType and the value for EventsStoreTypeValue.
 - EventsStoreTypeUndefined - 0 - Should be set when there is no need for eventsStore.(when using this type there is no need to            set EventsStoreTypeValue)
 - StartNewOnly - 1 - The subscriber will only receive new events (from the time he subscribed).(when using this type there is              no need to set EventsStoreTypeValue)
 - StartFromFirst - 2 - The subscriber will receive all events from the start of the queue and all future events as well.(when              using this type there is no need to set EventsStoreTypeValue)
 - StartFromLast - 3 - The subscriber will receive the last event in queue and all future events as well.(when using this type              there is no need to set EventsStoreTypeValue)
-- StartAtSequence - 4 - The subscriber will receive events from the choosen Sequence and all future events as well.(need to                provide with long thata of the wanted eventID)
+- StartAtSequence - 4 - The subscriber will receive events from the chosen Sequence and all future events as well. (need to                provide with long that of the wanted eventID)
-- StartAtTime - 5 - The subscriber will receive events that were "Stored" from a certin datetime and all future events as well.            (need to provide with choosen time)
+- StartAtTime - 5 - The subscriber will receive events that were "Stored" from a certain DateTime and all future events as well.            (need to provide with chosen time)
-- StartAtTimeDelta - 6 - The subscriber will receive events that were "Stored" from the difference between dateTime.Now minus              the delta choosen.(need to provide with a long that reperesent the time delta to check with in milliseconds)
+- StartAtTimeDelta - 6 - The subscriber will receive events that were "Stored" from the difference between DateTime.Now minus              the delta was chosen. (need to provide with a long that represents the time delta to check within milliseconds)

 ### Method: Subscribe
-This method allows to subscribe to events.
+This method allows subscribing to events.
 Both single and stream of events.
-Simply pass a delegate (callback) that will handle the incoming event(s).
+Pass a delegate (callback) that will handle the incoming event(s).
 The implementation uses `await` and does not block the continuation of the code execution.

 **Parameters**: